Artwork ©Jeremy Worral, 2016

 Anthony has delivered courses in depression, anxiety and related disorders to over 3,000 mental health clinicians, school & TAFE psychologists, social workers and related staff.
 This work involved conducting one of the largest consultations undertaken with NSW Aboriginal communities regarding young people’s mental health and well-being and contributing to NSW Aboriginal Mental Health and Well-being policy development.
 Anthony’s work spans issues including Interpersonal Psychotherapy, grief & loss, mindfulness, experiential learning and team building.

-In written feedback from 60 participants attending a one-day pilot workshop:
+In written feedback from 60 participants attending one-day workshops:

 - 98% stated that the workshop will help them deliver a better service to their clients